-It appears to us that, often, without legal advice or some more formal determination, owners may be unwilling or unable to establish if they are affected yet may be liable to, inadvertently, commit a criminal offence.
+It appears to us that, often, without legal advice or some more formal determination, owners may be unwilling or unable to establish if they are affected yet may be liable to, inadvertently, breach a statutory obligation and even commit a criminal offence.
 As explained below, we believe that it is likely that offences under the proposed Regulations may be committed unintentionally, by individuals who are not seeking to hide anything.
 We would question whether the offences are proportionate, particularly when balanced against wider policy aims to ensure that Scotland is a good place to do business.